wiloon/blog/content/post/archive-1/2015-02-06-mac-os-terminal-creating-new-users.md

 Adding users through the GUI in OS X is an easy process, but sometimes, you may just need to quickly create an SSH user, or a user that is allowed to SFTP or FTP into the system.
 You can easily create a stripped-down account in OS X using the dscl command, and we'll show you how in this week's Terminal 101.
 Continue reading to learn all about creating new users through the Terminal.

 In order to create a complete user, we'll type the following commands one-at-a-time into the Terminal.
-These commands need to be run as either the root user or with the “sudo” prefix.
+These commands need to be run as either the root user or with the "sudo" prefix.

 First, we'll create a new entry for the user under /Users: